 - for purchases through any local authority or government consortium, collaboration or similar body, where the procurement rules of that organisation have been adopted.
-Rules of another organisation can only be adopted with the formal written approval, or re-approval, prior to the third anniversary of any previous approval, of the Corporate Director and Chief Finance Officer or the nominated authorised signatory from within the Finance Service.
-(Exception see paragraph 12.1.); or - for purchases through any Framework Agreement (See paragraph 11) where this Code of Procurement has been adopted.
-The Corporate Director and Chief Finance Officer or Procurement Manager shall approve and keep under review the continued suitability of any such Framework Agreements. - for purchases made at public auction;
+Rules of another organisation can only be adopted with the approval, of the Corporate Director and Chief Finance Officer.
+(Exception see paragraph 11.1.); or - for purchases through any Framework Agreement (See paragraph 11) where this Code of Procurement has been adopted.
+The Corporate Director and Chief Finance Officer or Procurement Manager shall approve and keep under review the continued suitability of any such Framework Agreements. - for purchases made at public auction; - Value for money should still be considered in any instance.